-The SEL-311C contains protective elements and control logic to protect overhead transmission lines and underground cables.
-It includes four zones of phase and ground mho distance elements plus four zones of ground quadrilateral distance elements.
-These distance elements, together with overcurrent functions, are applied in communications-assisted and stepped-distance protection schemes.
-You can further tailor the relay to your particular application using advanced SELOGIC® control equations.
+The SEL-311B Relay contains protective elements and control logic to protect overhead transmission lines and underground cables.
+It includes three zones of phase and ground mho distance elements.
+These distance elements, together with overcurrent functions, are applied in stepped-distance protection schemes.
+You can further tailor the relay to your particular application using advanced SELOGIC control equations.